Quantum Entanglement Dynamics of Spacetime and Matter

-However, almost all, if not all, existing methods to quantum gravity tacitly assume, explicitly or implicitly, the completeness of conventional quantum theory.
-Logically, it is possible that the fundamental inconsistencies of our current theories could be caused by the incompleteness of quantum theory.
+The fundamental inconsistencies mentioned above motivate a long march of quantizing gravity---\textquotedblleft quantum theory's last challenge\textquotedblright\ \cite{AC-nature}.
+Among various existing approaches to quantum gravity, loop quantum gravity \cite{Thiemann,quanA1,quanA2,quanA3,loop25,Rovelli-book,Thiemann-reg,Chiou} is very impressive for, among others, its prediction of discrete structure of spacetime and the entropy counting of black holes.
+However, almost all, if not all, existing methods to quantum gravity tacitly assume, explicitly or implicitly, the completeness of conventional quantum theory. \textit{Logically, it is totally possible that the fundamental inconsistencies of our current theories could be caused by the incompleteness of quantum theory}.
 The debate on the real meaning of quantum states \cite{EPR,Bohr,PBR} and on the quantum measurement problem \cite{vonN-book,WZ-book,Zurek,Sun} occupies the whole history of quantum theory.
-Notice that conventional quantum field theory in curved spacetime has its own interpretational problems, e.g., the black-hole information paradox \cite{Susskind-BH} and the physical meaning on the usual concept of particles \cite{Unruh,QFT-cs,Unruh-RMP}.
+Notice that conventional QFT in curved spacetime has its own interpretational problems, e.g., the black-hole information paradox \cite{Susskind-BH} and the physical meaning on the usual concept of particles \cite{Unruh,QFT-cs,Unruh-RMP}.
 These interpretational difficulties of quantum theory motivate various interpretations \cite{Intp-book}, or understanding quantum theory from different angles \cite{Fuchs,i-causality,Colbeck-Renner}.

-Yet, these interpretations or fresh understanding of quantum theory seldom challenges its completeness.
+Yet, these interpretations or fresh understanding seldom challenges the completeness of quantum theory.
 The most serious challenge stems from the famous Einstein-Podolsky-Rosen paper \cite{EPR} questioning the completeness of current quantum description against local realism.
 The follow-up discover of Bell's inequalities \cite{Bell} and their various experimental tests give us an impression that quantum mechanics wins against the Einstein-Podolsky-Rosen argument.
 The interpretation on violations of Bell's inequalities as quantum nonlocality was questioned from the many-worlds picture \cite{Tipler}.

-Recently, we took a totally different way of thinking.
-We suggested an informationally-complete quantum theory (ICQT) by assuming that quantum states represent an informationally-complete code of any possible information that one might access to a physical system \cite{ICQT}.
-The key to this development is the \textit{informational completeness in the trinary picture},\textit{ }which, in the present context, requires to describe elementary particles, their gauge fields and gravity as a single, indivisible entity.
-Otherwise, the description would be informationally incomplete, as in the probability description of current quantum mechanics.
-Here we continue this idea and present an informationally-complete quantum field theory (ICQFT).
-We argue below that the informationally complete quantum description does provide a coherent and conceptual framework for unifying quantum spacetime (gravity) and matter.